AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 above by showing that listing/0 does not print out the clauses in the database even after failure occurs.

-### 21.3.3 Staticly Linking Prolog Predicates in C
+### 21.3.3 Statically Linking Prolog Predicates in C

 C defined prolog predicates can be statically linked with ALS Prolog to create extended version of the ALS Prolog development system.
 The even predicate example can be statically linked to ALS Prolog according to the following steps.